meshcloud/meshcloud-docs/docs/platforms.cloudfoundry.md

 ## CLI Access

-meshPanel generates Cloud Foundry cli login instructions that enable users to quickly authenticate the cli for working with their Cloud Foundry space.
+meshPanel generates Cloud Foundry CLI login instructions that enable users to quickly authenticate the CLI for working with their Cloud Foundry space.

 ## Private Domains